Arjun4522/dark-spider/README.md

 `sudo pip install -r requirements.txt`

-The tor service should be installed
+The tor service should also be installed

 `sudo apt install tor`